CYNAR2k/links/README.md

     <li><a href="https://privacy.sexy/">PRIVACY.SEXY - Web tool to generate scripts for enforcing privacy & security<a/></li>
     <li><a href="https://free-mp3-download.net/">FREE MP3 AND FLACK 320KPBS DOWNLOADS<a/></li>
     <li><a href="https://rentry.co/">RENTRY - Markdown pastebin service with preview, custom urls and editing<a/></li>
+    <li><a href="https://snapdrop.net/">SNAP DROP - Instantly share images, videos, PDFs, and links with people nearby.
+Peer2Peer and Open Source.
+No Setup, No Signup</a></li>
 </ul>